sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 for research purposes.
 This is true for LinkedIn and Facebook.
 However, the spread of misinformation has driven Facebook to enable access to their data for research purposes.
-In 2018, together with a number of partners, Facebook set up Social Science One,^22^ a nonprofit organisation led by a group of senior researchers from around the world who selected and gave grants to 12 teams of researchers to work with Facebook data.
-A couple of years earlier, and now on their second round of research programmes, LinkedIn set up the Economic Graph Research Program^23^ to enable researchers to access and work with their data.
+In 2018, together with a number of partners, Facebook set up [Social Science One](https://socialscience.one/), a nonprofit organisation led by a group of senior researchers from around the world who selected and gave grants to 12 teams of researchers to work with Facebook data.
+A couple of years earlier, and now on their second round of research programmes, LinkedIn set up the [Economic Graph Research Program](https://engineering.linkedin.com/teams/data/projects/economic-graph-research) to enable researchers to access and work with their data.

 More than half (56) of the social media tools we identified are either